prathamnandgirwar/super-mario-project/README.md

 ##  $\color{blue} \textbf {Project  Workflow}$
 Step 1 → Login and basics setup

-Step 2 → Setup Docker ,Terraform ,aws cli , and Kubectl
+Step 2 → Setup Docker  ,aws cli , and Kubectl

 Step 3 → IAM Role for EC2

 Step 4 →Attach IAM role with your EC2

-Step 5 → Building Infrastructure Using terraform
+Step 5 → Building Infrastructure Using kubernetes

 Step 6 → Creation of deployment and service for EKS